SekarRaj/SekarRaj/README.md

 ### Hi there 👋

 I am Rajasekaran Rajaram, a software engineer by choice and by profession.
+I am passionate of designing distributed systems and love writing code in Java, Rust, Elixir and Python.

 - 📫 How to reach me: sekar_raj@hotmail.com
+- 🔭 I’m currently working on setting up learning series to elucidate the AI/ML concepts from the scratch using exclusively opensource models and libraries.

 <!--
 **SekarRaj/SekarRaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.